facebookresearch/fruit-tools-game/README.md

   ```

 ## Licence
-EGG is licensed under the MIT license.
+Fruit-tool-game is licensed under the MIT license.
 The text of the license can be found [here](LICENSE).